kartoza/docker-pg-backup/README.md

 You can also use the following environment variables to pass a user name and password etc for the database connection.

+## Database specific variables

 * PGUSER if not set, defaults to : docker
 * PGPASSWORD if not set, defaults to : docker
 * PGPORT if not set, defaults to : 5432
 * PGHOST if not set, defaults to : db
 * PGDATABASE if not set, defaults to : gis

+## Remote backup connection variables

+### SFTP

+* USE_SFTP_BACKUP defaults to False.
+If set, it means the service will try to push the backup files to a remote sftp server
+* SFTP_HOST should be set to IP address or domain name of SFTP server
+* SFTP_USER should be set to relevant SFTP user
+* SFTP_PASSWORD should be set to relevant SFTP password
+* SFTP_DIR should be set to the default working directory that the backup will be stored into (in the SFTP server)

 Example usage: